A Composite Quantile Fourier Neural Network for Multi-Step Probabilistic Forecasting of Nonstationary Univariate Time Series: Proposed Methodology

-Motivated by the ND model we propose a new forecasting method which we call the quantile Fourier neural network (QFNN).
-Our model allows sinusoid frequencies to be trained in order to capture cycles in a time series and also has a non-periodic function to model components such as trend.
-Unlike ND and other FNNs our QFNN model is trained to estimate quantiles of an underlying time series.
-The use of sinusoid activation functions allows the model to fit periodic data, and coupled with a trend function QFNN is able to probabilistically forecast time series that are made up of both periodic and non-periodic components.
+Inspired by the ND model we propose a new forecasting method which we call the quantile Fourier neural network (QFNN).
+Unlike ND and other FNNs our QFNN model is trained to extrapolate quantiles of an underlying time series, rather than point estimates.
+We apply sinusoid activation functions to allow QFNN to fit periodic data, and coupled with an augmentation function it is able to probabilistically forecast a time series that is made up of non-periodic components too.
 The model is defined as follows.
-Let each $ a_{jk} $ represent an amplitude, each $ w_k $ represent a frequency, and each $ \phi_k $ represent a phase shift.
-Let $ f(t) $ be an augmentation trend function that represents the non-periodic components of the signal.
+Let each $ a_{jk} $ represent an amplitude, each $ \omega_k $ represents a frequency, each $ \phi_k $ represents a phase shift, and $ b^{[2]}_{\tau} $ and $ b^{[1]}_{k} $ represent bias terms for the quantile signal representation.
+Let $ f(t) $ be an augmentation function that represents the non-periodic components of the signal.
 QFNN then can be defined by

-where given time as the input, it attempts to predict the $ \tau $-level quantile.
+where given time $ t $ as the input, it attempts to predict the $ \tau $-level quantile.
+QFNN is loosely modeling a time series as a partial Fourier cosine series

+where $ \omega_0 = \frac{2 \pi}{T} $, $ T $ is the period of the signal $ x(t) $, and $ A_0 $, $ A_n $, and $ \phi_n $ are real numbers.
+The main difference between Eq. \ref{Eq.nd} and Eq. \ref{Eq.FS} is that QFNN does not fix the period of the signal to a predetermined size $ T $, it allows for bias terms, it has an augmentation function to represent non-periodic components of the signal, and it learns the frequencies $ \omega_k $ versus keeping them at a fixed size.
+The bias terms in the output layer of the network are important because it allows to shift the level of each quantile appropriately.

-QFNNs hidden layer is composed of $ N $ units with a sinusoid activation function and an arbitrary number of units with other activation functions to calculate $ f(t) $.
+The hidden layer of QFNN is composed of $ N $ units with a sinusoid activation function and an arbitrary number of units with other activation functions to calculate $ f(t) $.
 The output layer is composed of $ M $ number of linear units that represent quantiles.
 The parameters $ a_{jk} $, being the weights between the hidden and output layers allows us to model different amplitudes for composite quantiles while simultaneously learning the frequency and phases for all quantiles in the hidden layer.
+Utilizing conventional neural network notation $ W^{[1]} $ is a matrix of the $ f(t) $ unit parameters and the frequency parameters in Eq.
+3. The $ b^{[1]} $ vector represents the phases of the sinusoidal components, $ W^{[2]} $ is a parameter matrix of the amplitudes, and we also add additional bias terms to the output nodes for each quantile with the $ b^{[2]} $ vector.